Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 |output: | A SNPEff annotated VCF file. |
 |sample usage | java -Xmx100g -jar snpEff.jar maize chr1_filtered.vcf > chr1_snpeff.vcf |

+The table shows how to use this script.

+## Step 5: Summary and Statistics

+Get a summary and statistics on the the final VCF datasets.

 Gene model summary includes counts of the following types of annotations: total, intergenic, upstream, 5' UTR, synonymous, missense, stop, frameshift, intron, non_coding, 3' UTR, downstream, other.